 Loose Diamonds Search Engine & Diamond Prices Index

-Welcome to the Diamond Search EngineTM, the most comprehensive resource available online aggregating nearly 1 million certified loose diamonds from reputable dealers around the world.
+Welcome to the Diamond Search EngineTM, the most comprehensive resource available online aggregating over 1/2 million certified loose diamonds from reputable dealers around the world.
 Updated daily, our search tool provides ease of use and an unmatched selection to choose from.
 Search diamond prices, compare inventory and save your selections in your personal comparison list.
 If you are just starting your search for that perfect diamond, the education section provides articles and videos about the "4 C's", shapes of diamonds and an in depth disection of grading reports.
 Once you have narrowed down your search to the quality that fits your needs, you can consult the Diamond Prices IndexTM which tracks diamond pricing on a weekly basis identifying trends in a fast moving market that changes rapidly.

 Browse our searchable database of